soubhagya2003jan/Supply_Chain_Analysis-Using-PowerBI/README.md

   - Orders by country and the rspective city

 5. Sales Decomposition
-  - Sales breakdown by market, customer segment, department name, category name, product name
+  - Sales breakdown by market, customer segment, department name, category name, product name <b/ >

+Summary of the insights
+--